-San Mateo County Reopening Plan
+San Mateo County Reopening

 The State of California has established a Resilience Roadmap with four stages: State Resilience Roadmap.
 The State determines, based on various public health criteria, when and how each county may reopen.
 On June 16, 2020, the State approved San Mateo County’s attestation, which allows San Mateo County to move with the State as it allows additional activities and businesses.